-Akron Children’s NeuroDevelopmental Science Center provides diagnosis, medical management and behavioral supports to children and families affected by an autism spectrum disorder or Asperger syndrome.
+Akron Children’s NeuroDevelopmental Science Center provides diagnosis, medical management and behavioral supports to children and families affected by autism spectrum disorder.
 Read More...

-Specialists in Akron Children's NeuroDevelopmental Science Center collaborate with providers in genetics, sleep medicine, gastroenterology, pediatric psychiatry and psychology, and rehabilitative services to offer care for children with autism spectrum disorders.
+Specialists in Akron Children's NeuroDevelopmental Science Center collaborate with providers in genetics, sleep medicine, gastroenterology, pediatric psychiatry and psychology, and rehabilitative services to offer care for children with autism spectrum disorder.

 Our team also works closely with community partners to support the needs of these children and their families.

-Children with autism spectrum disorders also often have intense interests and display repetitive behaviors.
+Children with autism spectrum disorder also often have intense interests and display repetitive behaviors.